moj-analytical-services/writing_functions_in_r/README.md

     ## [1] "The number is even."

-**Note:** It’s best practice for your function to either return a value or have a side-effect, but not both.
+**Note:** It’s best practice for your function to either return an object or have a side-effect, but not both (with the exception of simple print statements).

 ## Example 5: errors and warnings